 Here are some best practices you can follow before you go ahead with the process of building these applications for HIPAA security.

 What is HIPAA (Health Insurance Portability and Accountability Act)?
 Let’s talk!

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was signed into law by former US President Bill Clinton.
 This act mandated the creation of national standards for electronic medical records.

 “Protected Health Information” or PHI refers to any information held or transmitted by digital or electronic media that pertains to medical history, diagnosis or treatment in connection with the provision or use of healthcare services which can identify an individual personally.

 To sum it up, the HIPAA Act protects the privacy of your health information.
 The Health Insurance Portability and Accountability Act of 1996 limits how medical information belongs to you, who can see it, and how to use it in different situations.

 Developing an app for the purpose of collecting health information is a legitimate and useful activity.
 However, developing a platform for the transmission of signals and data intelligently for non-identical Users (PSTID) that collects health information in this manner for profit is a violation of the Health Insurance Portability and Accountability Act (HIPAA) and the Fair Credit Reporting Act (FCRA).

 Thus, the PSTID apps violate the privacy rights of Americans and the security expectations of employers and employees by transmitting sensitive health information without appropriate protection for the users.

-The first step of HIPAA compliance is to identify the types of data healthcare domain interacts with.
-For example, basically there are two types of data – PHI and CHI that addressed by healthcare domains.
+The first step of HIPAA compliance is to identify the types of data the healthcare domain interacts with.
+For example, basically, there are two types of data – PHI and CHI that are addressed by healthcare domains.